 - Guide 1: How to Remove RAT Malware E-Mail Scam from Windows.

-- Guide 2: Get rid of RAT Malware E-Mail Scam from Mac OS X.
+- Guide 2: Get rid of RAT Malware E-Mail Scam on Mac OS X.

-- Guide 3: Remove RAT Malware E-Mail Scam from Google Chrome.
+- Guide 3: Remove RAT Malware E-Mail Scam in Google Chrome.

 - Guide 4: Erase RAT Malware E-Mail Scam from Mozilla Firefox.

 - Guide 5: Uninstall RAT Malware E-Mail Scam from Microsoft Edge.